pindab0ter/hansvl.nl/content/blog/fish-function-for-webp/index.md

 There’s a check to make sure you don’t accidentally convert a WebP image again, but I’m especially fond of `path change-extension .webp $i`.
 It’s a really nice way to change the extension of a filename.

-I'll leave implementing this in `bash` as an exercise to the reader.
+I’ll leave implementing this in `bash` as an exercise to the reader.